 #CommitToAct in Sweden

-The #CommitToAct campaign will culminate in a series of activities in Stockholm, Sweden, on 18 February 2020, prior to the Third Global Ministerial Conference on Road Safety, which kicks off the next day.
+The #CommitToAct campaign is building up to a series of pre-events to be held in Stockholm, Sweden, on 18 February 2020, prior to the Third Global Ministerial Conference on Road Safety, which kicks off the next day.
+You are invited to attend and to bring your government ministers and officials with you.
+Read more and sign up below.

 18 February 2020